Supreme Court sides with designer opposed to making same-sex wedding websites in case over LGBTQ rights and free speech

 Washington — The Supreme Court on Friday ruled in favor of a Christian graphic artist from Colorado who does not want to design wedding websites for same-sex couples, finding the First Amendment prohibits the state from forcing the designer to express messages that are contrary to her closely held religious beliefs.

-The court ruled 6-3 in favor of the designer, Lorie Smith.
+The court ruled 6-3 in favor of the designer, Lorie Smith, in the case known as 303 Creative LLC v.
+Elenis.
 All six conservative justices sided with the designer, while the court's three liberals dissented.
 Justice Neil Gorsuch delivered the majority opinion.

 "The First Amendment envisions the United States as a rich and complex place where all persons are free to think and speak as they wish, not as the government demands," Gorsuch wrote.